Skip to main content

 Red flags

-CV says "Selenium expert" but cannot describe a real test framework architecture
+CV says "Selenium expert" but cannot describe the architecture of a real test framework — page objects, data builders, test runners

-Generates only 3–4 test cases for a simple feature
+Generates only three or four test cases for a simple feature under timer, even with prompting — weak test design instinct

 Apply this rubric automatically with CVPRO